theintern/intern/docs/concepts.md

 });
 ```

-With a page object, this could be reduced to something more manageable:
+The login logic could be extracted to a page object, resulting a much simpler test:

 ```ts
 // productPage.ts